mitodl/salt-ops/docs/runbooks/mitx_residential_upgrade.md

 First, a branch is created in our repository for the `mitx/<code name>` release branch for our AMIs:

 ```
-git checkout -b mitx/juniper upstream/open-release/juniper.rc1
+git checkout -b mitx/koa upstream/open-release/koa.master
-git push -u origin mitx/juniper
+git push -u origin mitx/koa
 ```

-This is usually branched off of edX's first release candidate branch for the relevant release codename.
+This is usually branched off of edX's first `.master` branch for the relevant release codename.

 #### The pull and rebase

 When a new version is approaching maturity, edX cuts release candidate branches and we update our AMI release branch with the changes from these branches.
-Here is an example with the Juniper Release Candidate 3 branch.
+Here is an example with a theoretical Koa Release Candidate 3 branch.

 First, we check out our AMI release branch:

 ```
-git checkout mitx/juniper
+git checkout mitx/koa
 ```

 This command should only show our ODL patches to the edX code:

 ```
-git log origin/mitx/juniper --not upstream/open-release/juniper.rc3
+git log origin/mitx/koa --not upstream/open-release/koa.rc3
 ```

 We then pull in their changes, rebasing ours on top:

 ```
-git pull --rebase upstream open-release/juniper.rc3
+git pull --rebase upstream open-release/koa.rc3

-git push -f   # push mitx/juniper to our Git origin
+git push -f origin HEAD  # push mitx/juniper to our Git origin
 ```

-We also want to push our copies of their `open-release` branches, in case we want to issue PRs against them in the future.
+Sometimes we want to push copies of their `open-release` branches, in case we want to issue PRs against them in the future.
+We don't necessarily do this right away when we perform an upgrade, but here is what we do if the time comes to issue patches.

 ```
-git checkout -b open-release/juniper.rc3 upstream/open-release/juniper.rc3
+git checkout -b open-release/koa.rc3 upstream/open-release/koa.rc3
 git push -u origin open-release/juniper.rc3
 ```